ableat/aathub-yocto/README.md

 The build takes 2 hours to compile on a `c4.2xlarge`, and requires upwards of 50GB of free space.

 This has been sucessfully tested on ubuntu/debian and fedora.

+We base64 the pgp private key used in shippable's secure variable.
+Use the following command `base64 -w 0 infrastructure.private.asc`